asyncapi/spec/versions/next/asyncapi.md

 A runtime expression allows values to be defined based on information that will be available within the message.
 This mechanism is used by [Correlation ID Object](#correlationIdObject).

-The runtime expression is defined by the following [ABNF](https://tools.ietf.org/html/rfc5234) syntax
+The runtime expression is defined by the following [ABNF](https://tools.ietf.org/html/rfc5234) syntax:

 ```
       expression = ( "$message" )